General-relativistic spin system: Special relativistic extension

 \section{Special relativistic extension}

-In the previous section the spin-field correspondence was introduced, where the field-side of this relation was constructed in the Hamiltonian formalism.
-The spin's phase space was parametrized in the way leading to the spatially homogeneous Klein-Gordon-like form of the Hamiltonian in the large spin limit.
-It is, however, much easier to construct an invariant theory at the level of an action --- one just has to make sure that the action is a scalar.
-Difficulties appear when the Poisson bracket related to a continuous spin theory is non-canonical, and therefore derivation of the Lagrangian is neither straightforward, nor trivial.
-Another argument to focus on the field-formalism is the well-known model of the Lorentz-invariant Klein-Gordon field, which is the standard formulation of this theory.
+In the previous section the spin-field correspondence was introduced, where the field side of this relation was constructed in the Hamiltonian formalism.
+The spin phase space was parametrized in the way leading to the spatially homogeneous Klein-Gordon-like form of the Hamiltonian in the large spin limit.
+It is, however, much easier to construct an invariant theory at the level of an action -- one just has to make sure that the action is a scalar.
+Difficulties appear when the Poisson bracket associated with a continuous system of spins is non canonical, and therefore derivation of the Lagrangian is neither straightforward, nor trivial.
+Another argument to focus on the field formalism is the well-known model of the Lorentz-invariant Klein-Gordon field, which is the standard formulation of this theory.

-Before we will begin generalizing the field-side of our framework, let us mention how one could proceed with the spin-side.
-The standard (special) relativistic generalization of spin is introduced as follows (see e.g. \cite{Misner:1973gn}).
-A given system has the angular momentum tensor $J^{\mu\nu} = L^{\mu\nu} + S^{\mu\nu}$, where $L^{\mu\nu} = X^\mu P^\nu - X^\nu P^\mu$ is the `orbital' angular momentum, while the intrinsic part (\textit{i.e.} spin) $S^{\mu\nu}$ can be expressed as $S^{\mu\nu} = \varepsilon^{\mu\nu\alpha\beta} u_\alpha S_\beta$.
-Consequently, the spin four-vector (known as Pauli-Luba\'{n}ski vector) is orthogonal to the four-velocity, $u_\alpha S^\alpha = 0$, and in the rest frame it is simply $(S^\mu) = (0,\vec S)$. $M^{\mu\nu}$ and $S^{\mu\nu}$ become mixed under the action of Lorentz transformations unless $M^{\mu\nu} = 0$, as in our case.
+Before we begin generalizing the field side of our framework, let us mention how one could proceed with the spin-side.
+The standard (special) relativistic generalization of spin is introduced as follows (see, e.g., \cite{Misner:1973gn}).
+A given system has the angular momentum tensor $J^{\mu\nu} = L^{\mu\nu} + S^{\mu\nu}$, where $L^{\mu\nu} = X^\mu P^\nu - X^\nu P^\mu$ is the orbital angular momentum, while the intrinsic part (i.e., spin) $S^{\mu\nu}$ can be expressed as $S^{\mu\nu} = \varepsilon^{\mu\nu\alpha\beta} u_\alpha S_\beta$.
+Consequently, the spin four-vector (known as Pauli-Luba\'{n}ski vector) is orthogonal to the four-velocity, $u_\alpha S^\alpha = 0$, and in the rest frame, it is simply $(S^\mu) = (0,\vec S)$. $M^{\mu\nu}$ and $S^{\mu\nu}$ become mixed under the action of Lorentz transformations unless $M^{\mu\nu} = 0$, as in our case.
 However, what we do in the current paper is quite different.
 We do not consider the relativistic generalization of a single spin but of a spin field, which is first represented by a scalar field and only then generalized.